Federal innovation and commercialization

 Our mission: Maximum impact

 Every federal agency has a mission, and each lab’s technology transfer efforts are intended to help achieve that mission.
 By helping to facilitate federal technology transfer, the FLC is also supporting each agency’s mission.

-In addition, the FLC has its own mission: To increase the impact of federal laboratories’ technology transfer for the benefit of the U.S. economy, society, and national security.
+In addition, the FLC has its own mission: To support federal laboratories in maximizing the impact of technology transfer for the benefit of the United States.

 Measures of mission effectiveness